Scott Franzke: Memorable Philadelphia Phillies calls

 Street, a high set.
 Two balls and a strike, here's the pitch.
 Howard swings and drives one!
 Deep right field.
-On the run, Gonzalez, towards the track, its over his head.
+On the run, Gonzalez, towards the track, it's over his head.
 One hops the wall.
 Victorino coming around third, he's going to score!
 Utley's right on his heels, and he is safe!
 A double by Howard has tied the game here in the top of the ninth with two outs!
 4–4 in the ninth!
 Ryan Howard has come through and stunned this crowd in Colorado!